gotnochill815-web/clickpost-intent-engine/README.md

 - deterministic weights
 - ICP eligibility

-Incomplete fetches are explicitly labeled rather than treated as successfully evaluated.
+Brands with incomplete fetches are explicitly labeled instead of being treated as successfully evaluated.

 ---

-## 8. Outreach Generation
+## 8. Grounded Outreach Generation

 Personalized outreach is generated only for accounts containing verified operational signals.

-Brands with no verified signals do not receive generated outreach.
+The generator:

+- references only verified evidence
+- avoids unsupported business assumptions
+- produces:
+  - personalized cold email
+  - LinkedIn connection request

+All generated outreach is grounded in the captured evidence.

 ---